Guy Williams (actor): Bonanza (1964)

 In 1964, Guy Williams returned to Hollywood to resume his career, being added to the cast of the hit TV series Bonanza as Ben's nephew Will Cartwright.
 Williams found himself written out of the series after five episodes despite being slated to become one of the four permanent leads.
 His character had been created as a replacement for Adam Cartwright, since actor Pernell Roberts planned to leave the show at the end of that season, thus allowing the format with four regular leads to continue.
 Fans wrote in to keep the original Cartwrights and producers held Roberts to his contract and kept him on for another season.
-It is unknown as to how those fans got the address.

 Lost in Space (1965–1968)

 In 1965, Guy Williams returned to weekly television in the popular science-fiction series Lost in Space with June Lockhart as his wife.

-Guy Williams played Professor John Robinson, an expert in astrophysics and geology, who commanded the mission of the Jupiter 2 spaceship, taking his family in a voyage to colonize the Alpha Centauri star system.
+Williams played Professor John Robinson, an expert in astrophysics and geology, who commanded the mission of the Jupiter 2 spaceship, taking his family on a voyage to colonize the Alpha Centauri star system.